fayisrazalvs/Autonomous-Litter-Detection-and-Collection-Robot/README.md

 It is a very ambitious project which requires complex algorithms, circuits and mechanical design to operate effectively.
 But for the time being, I have developed a simple design and system to execute the fundamental concept of this project for my final semester project.
 This project is my second project in robotics and at a significantly higher level than my previous one.
 This project will always be a work in progress until an outcome that satisfies me is achieved.

+## LITTER DETECTION MODEL

+I have used the TFLite model maker to create my custom model.
+I used a dataset of around 200 images and labled them for the model.
+The model maker colab notebook can be found [here.](https://colab.research.google.com/github/khanhlvg/tflite_raspberry_pi/blob/main/object_detection/Train_custom_model_tutorial.ipynb "TFLite colab Notebook")

+I have also included my custom model in this repositroy along with the images and .xml files I used to train the model.

 ## CIRCUIT AND COMPONENTS

 ![Circuit Diagram Labeled](https://github.com/fayisrazalvs/Autonomous-Litter-Detection-and-Collection-Robot/assets/108331765/620f12d7-3632-4933-8be3-6aeb39d25642)